docentDavid/javascript-frameworks/README.md

-# My Blog - Next.js Project
+# Javascript Frameworks - Next.js Blog Project

 This is part of the workshop **Introduction in Javascript Frameworks**